chris-rutkowski/taptest/docs/docs/tutorial/thousand-taps-challenge.md

 - 📱 Multiple screen sizes and themes
 - 🤯 Complex multi-step workflows

-## 🔄 Rollback to Practical Testing
+## 🔄 Rollback to practical testing

 Amazing demonstration, right?
 You've seen TapTest's incredible performance capabilities!
 However, for practical test development, we don't need such extreme scenarios.
 Let's drop this performance showcase and return to building a clean, comprehensive test suite that focuses on real-world functionality.